sedostheatre/sedos.co.uk/input/shows/2025-violet.md

 ---
 title: Violet
 year: "2025"
-authors: Music by Jeanine Tesori
+authors: Music by JEANINE TESORI
-authors2: Lyrics by Brian Crawley
+authors2: Lyrics and Boob by BRIAN CRAWLEY
-authors3: Book by Brian Crawley
+authors3: Based on The Ugliest Pilgrim by DORIS BETTS
 subtitle: '"It is the journey that will transform you, not the destination"'
 showtimes:
   - time: 2025-03-25 19:30